High Noon. Ah! This film that I first knew as its French title: Le train sifflera trois fois.

 3- Helen: Kane will be a dead man in half an hour and nobody’s gonna do anything about it.
 And when he dies, this town dies too.
 I can feel it.
 I am all alone in the world.
 I have to make a living.
 So I’m going someplace else.
 That’s all.

 4- Amy: Don’t try to be a hero!
 You don’t have to be a hero, not for me!

 5- Will [on staying in the town, facing Frank Miller]: I’ve got to, that’s the whole thing.

 High Noon was often described as “a western for people who don’t like westerns”.
-(IMDB) I think it’s true.
-For all the reasons I’ve previously said.
+(IMDB) I think it’s true, for all the reasons I’ve previously mentioned.
 This film is one of a kind and almost belongs to a separate category.
 It is also known to be a “Noir Western”.